ibm-cloud-docs/BlockStorage/migrate-block-storage-encrypted-block-storage.md

 2. On the right, click **Order {{site.data.keyword.blockstorageshort}}**.
 3. Select **Performance** from the **Select Storage Type** list.
 4. Click **Location** and select your data center.

-   - Ensure that the new Storage is added in the same location as the host or hosts you ordered previously.
+   Ensure that the new Storage is added in the same location as the host or hosts you ordered previously.
+   {:important}
 5. Select your billing option.
 You can choose between hourly and monthly billing.
 6. Select the appropriate **Storage Size**.
 7. Enter the IOPS in the **Specify IOPS** field.